Programme of work

 Protection from fire

-As part of this year's update, we proposed changes that aim to improve the level of fire safety for buildings.
+As part of this year's update, the changes we made aim to improve the level of fire safety for buildings.

 As the demand in multi-unit dwellings continues to increase we are looking to support this type of construction with simple solutions for the associated fire risks.
-We proposed changes to improve the level of fire safety for residential homes, by updating acceptable solution C/AS1, which covers fire safety for low-rise residential buildings where people sleep, and 'outbuildings' such as garages.
+We made changes to improve the level of fire safety for residential homes, by updating acceptable solution C/AS1.
+This acceptable solution covers fire safety for low-rise residential buildings where people sleep, and 'outbuildings' such as garages.

-The proposed changes also include bringing the fire safety system requirements in line with the latest industry standards to ensure that the compliance pathways reflect modern design practices.
+The changes bring the fire safety system requirements in line with the latest industry standards to ensure that the compliance pathways reflect modern design practices.

 Future focus